Minimax Strikes Back: Conclusion

-This work was granted access to the HPC resources of IDRIS under the allocation 2020-101301 and 2020-101178 made by GENCI.
-This work was supported in part by the French government under management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute).
+\begin{acks} Thanks to Nicholas Sowels for proofreading.
+This work was granted access to the HPC resources of IDRIS under the allocation 2020-AD011011461, AD011011461R1, AD011011461R2, AD011011461R3, and 2020-AD\-011011714 made by GENCI.
+This work was supported in part by the French government under management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute). \end{acks}